psaikido/hugle.uk/content/hk/bucket/youth-club.md

 they went ballistic
-as we got to "one"
+as we got to
+"three two ONE!"
 and Dick burst out
 wearing nowt
 but a posing pouch
+sequins glittering
+around his bits
 and still
 all chained up

 pandemonium broke loose
+people shouting
+and rushing forwards
+the guards shoved back
+some people fell
-and we legged it
+and so we legged it
 back to the cubbyhole
+afraid

 a forest
 of juvenile hands
 banged on the glass